apache/directory-fortress-commander/README.md

  ```
  # Else If OpenLDAP it will look something like this:
  admin.user=cn=Manager,dc=example,dc=com
- admin.pw=secret
  ```

-4. Define the number of LDAP connections to use in the pool  Unless you know what you're doing, use this:
+4. Define the number of LDAP connections to use in the pool  This setting will be proportional to the number of concurrent users but won't be one-to-one.
+The number of required ldap connections will be much lower than concurrent users:

  ```
- # This is min/max settings for LDAP administrator pool connections that have read/write access to all nodes under suffix:
+ # This is min/max settings for LDAP connections.
+For testing and low-volume instances this will work:
  min.admin.conn=1
  max.admin.conn=10
  ```